Here is your translated text in American English:

 Widgets and time trackers are invaluable tools for optimized time recording.
 Here’s how to make the most of them:

-- Widgets on desktop or mobile: use widgets accessible directly from your desktop or cell phone to capture your time quickly and without interrupting your workflow.
+- Widgets on desktop or mobile: use widgets accessible directly from your desktop or mobile to capture your time quickly and without interrupting your workflow.

-- Play/pause function: choose a time tracker with a play/pause function.
-This allows you to start and stop the counter with a single click, which is ideal for tasks that require a high degree of precision in tracking time.
+- Play/pause function: choose a time tracker that offers play/pause functionality.
+This allows you to start and stop the counter with a single click, which is ideal for tasks that require high precision in time tracking.

-- Categorization: make sure your widget or time tracker lets you categorize your tasks.
-This will make it easier to analyze your time and help you identify areas where you can become more efficient.
+- Categorization: make sure your widget or time tracker allows you to categorize your tasks.
+This will make it easier to analyze your time and help you identify areas where you can gain in efficiency.

-- Reporting and analysis: choose a tool that offers reporting and analysis capabilities.
+- Reporting and analysis: choose a tool that offers reporting and analysis features.
 This will enable you to visualize your time data in a comprehensible and usable way.

 How can I integrate time recording into the ticket closing workflow?

 Integrating time recording directly into the ticket closing workflow can greatly optimize your process.
-Here’s how it works:
+Here’s how:

-- Automation: set up an automation that reminds the user to enter his or her time when the ticket is closed.
+- Automation: set up an automation that reminds the user to enter their time when closing the ticket.

 - Mandatory fields: make time entry mandatory to close a ticket.
 This ensures that time is accounted for every task completed.

-- Guides and tooltips: provide guides and tooltips in the time entry field to help users understand how and why to enter their time.
+- Guides and tooltips: provide guides and tooltips at the time entry field level to help users understand how and why to enter their time.

 - Feedback and continuous improvement: collect user feedback and continuously improve the process to make it as smooth and intuitive as possible.